EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/virtualkey.md

-    --table_ident [ident]            For delete or update, the ident of the listed table --view_ident [ident]             For delete or update, the ident of the listed view --project_ident [project_ident]  The project ident that will be used to list all datasources --prefix [prefix]                The datasource prefix for this table or view virtual primary key --table_name [name]              The name of the table to attach a virtual primary key --view_name [name]               The name of the view to attach a virtual primary key --keyname [colnamelist]          The comma separated list of column names
+    --table_ident [ident]            For delete or update, the ident of the listed table --view_ident [ident]             For delete or update, the ident of the listed view --project_ident [project_ident]  The project ident that will be used to list all datasources --prefix [prefix]                The data source prefix for this table or view virtual primary key --table_name [name]              The name of the table to attach a virtual primary key --view_name [name]               The name of the view to attach a virtual primary key --keyname [colnamelist]          The comma separated list of column names